gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 To actually create pages, you'll need to:

 - Define the `Event` type
-- Define resolvers for custom fields on the "Event" type
+- Define resolvers for custom fields on the `Event` type
 - Query for events

 ### Define the "Event" type